kylechi05/kylechi05/README.md

 ## Kyle Chi

 **Experience**
+* Undergraduate Researcher at the University of Iowa (Fall 2025 - Current)
+* Undergraduate Computer Science Tutor at the University of Iowa (Fall 2025 - Current)
 * SWE Intern at W.R.
 Berkley (Summer 2025)
-* ACM Webmaster at UIowa (Fall 2024 - Spring 2025)
+* ACM Webmaster at the University of Iowa (Fall 2024 - Spring 2025)
 * SWE at SeatStock (May 2024 - October 2024)
 * Undergraduate Research Assistant (Summer 2024)
 * SWE Intern at University of Iowa Driving Safety Research Institute (Summer 2022)